 Inflammation is everywhere!
 It’s crawling throughout our bodies.
 Inflammation is necessary but only in small, non-prolonged times.
 When inflammation gets out of hand through diet and environmental factors, patients start to see an increase in symptoms.
 The good news is that inflammation can be reduced and with the proper healthcare team and lab work, we can reduce the inflammation and symptoms you are experiencing! – Kenna Vaughn, Senior Health Coach

 Maintz, Laura, and Natalija Novak.
 “Histamine and Histamine Intolerance.”
 OUP Academic, Oxford University Press, 1 May 2007, academic.oup.com/ajcn/article/85/5/1185/4633007.

 The scope of our information is limited to chiropractic, musculoskeletal, and nervous health issues or functional medicine articles, topics, and discussions.
 We use functional health protocols to treat injuries or disorders of the musculoskeletal system.
 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 To further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.

-The information herein on "The Role Of Inflammation" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The Role Of Inflammation" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.